haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 --------------

-Virtualenv package isolate python package system and corresponding binaries in to a user defined folder.
+Virtualenv package isolate python package system and corresponding binaries into a user defined folder.

 First install `virtualenv` package by using default pythons package installation tool or you can use `pip`.